swiftlang/swift-testing/Sources/Testing/Testing.docc/defining-tests.md

 This test function can be present at file scope or within a type.
 A type containing test functions is automatically a _test suite_ and can be optionally annotated with the `@Suite` attribute.
 For more information about suites, see
-<doc:OrganizingTests>.
+<doc:organizing-tests>.

 Note that, while this function is a valid test function, it doesn't actually perform any action or test any code.
-To check for expected values and outcomes in test functions, add [expectations](doc:Expectations) to the test function.
+To check for expected values and outcomes in test functions, add [expectations](doc:expectations) to the test function.

 ### Customize a test's name